-The battle of Sabine Pass, on September 8, 1863, turned back one of several Union attempts to invade and occupy part of Texas during the Civil War.
+The battle of Sabine Pass turned back one of several Union attempts to occupy Texas during the Civil War.
 The U.S. Navy blockaded the Texas coast beginning in the summer of 1861, while Confederates fortified the major ports.
-Union interest in Texas was stemmed mainly from the need for cotton by northern textile mills and concern about French intervention in the Mexican civil war.
-In September 1863 General Nathaniel P. Banks sent 4,000 soldiers from New Orleans under the command of General William B. Franklin to gain a position at Sabine Pass, where the Sabine River flows into the Gulf of Mexico.
+The Union was interested in Texas mainly because the northern textile mills needed cotton.
+The Union was also concerned about French intervention in the Mexican civil war.
+In September 1863, General Nathaniel P. Banks sent 4,000 soldiers from New Orleans under the command of General William B. Franklin to gain a position at Sabine Pass, where the Sabine River flows into the Gulf of Mexico.
 A railroad ran from that area to Houston and opened the way into the interior of the state.
 At Sabine Pass, the Confederates’ Davis Guards manned Fort Griffin, which had six cannons.

-Franklin and the Union army force turned back to New Orleans, although Union troops occupied the Texas coast from Brownsville to Matagorda Bay later that fall.
-The Davis Guards, who suffered no casualties during the battle, received the thanks of the Confederate Congress for their victory.
+Franklin and the Union army force turned back to New Orleans.
+Union troops occupied the Texas coast from Brownsville to Matagorda Bay later that year.
+The Davis Guards, suffered no casualties during the battle.
+They received thanks from the Confederate Congress for their victory.

 Source: Battle of Sabine Pass